refreshav/www/content/event/national-learn-to-code-day-intro-to-ai-and-machine-learning.md

 * A potluck item
 * A laptop, and power cord.
 (Don't have a laptop?
 We will have a few available for borrowing)
+* 6 hours of your time!
+This is a deep learning workshop!

+Don't forget to get your ticket for the event.
+Space is limited!
+Dudes welcome!